Hugus35/Cinema-project/README.md

 - First, the raw data are cleaned and loaded into pandas DataFrame.
 - The SQL data model is set up using sqlalchemy (refer to models.py).
 - The database is created and loaded.
 Since we tackle a large amount of data, algorithms to fill the database have been designed to make the filling as quick as possible, but it's still quite long.
 To test the functions, a small database has been created (ie test_small_db repository).
 - A local API is created using fastapi.
 API allows to collect data from the database in a useful form, making easy to plot some scheme and statistics on the next step.
-To ensure data are in the right form, a data model is created in data_validation.py.
+To ensure data is in the right form, a data model is created in data_validation.py.
 - Finally, data are collected from the API and plot with the Python library streamlit.

 ## How to launch the project ?
 - First of all, open a terminal and locate you in the project repository.
-- It is better to create an environment for this project, to avoid version conflits (Some packages are used by Conda, it is better not to be on the base environment).
+- It is better to create an environment for this project, to avoid version conflicts (Some packages are used by Conda, it is better not to be on the base environment).
 - Make sure you have a Python version over 3.11 on this environment.
 - Install every mandatory library with the command:
     $ pip install -r requirements.txt